 In 2019, 23% of the permanent resident population aged 15 and over said that they had been slightly or strongly limited by a health problem in their usual activities for at least six months.
 23% of the population without a migration background said that it was more often limited than the population of the second or subsequent generations (18%).
 The rate of the people from the first generation is identical to the one of the population without a migration background (23%).

-From 2012 to 2018, regardless the population group observed, no significant change can be seen in the proportion of the permanent resident population aged 15 and over that said they had been limited or severely limited in their activities for at least six months.
+From 2012 to 2019, no significant change can be seen in the proportion of the population without and with a migration background that said they had been slightly or strongly limited in their activities for at least six months.